 - Your thumbnails are the last visual side of your presentation to look at.
-These should have a consistent visual look, and be created custom for each video.
+These should have a consistent visual look and create custom thumbnails for each video.
 Don’t ever use the options that YouTube give you, they’re all bad and are in no way optimized for real YouTube marketing.

 - If your videos feature a regular host, consider giving them a consistent backdrop.
 Think about Ray William Johnson’s Watchmen backdrop, or Philip DeFranco’s living room, as examples of what you can do.
 Creating a familiar atmosphere is comforting to fans.